 Ms. Blakney has also served as an expert legal commentator for national television programming on NBC’s Oxygen Network and the Discovery Channel’s Investigations Discovery.
 She has taught as a member of the adjunct faculty at both the University of Tennessee College of Law and in the Paralegal Studies Program at Pellissippi State Community College.

-An active member of the Tennessee Bar Association, Ms. Blakney currently serves as the Second District Governor on the TBA’s Board of Governors.
-She also served for two years (ending in 2014) as the co-chair of the statewide Public Education Committee, and is actively engaged in the Association’s ABA Resource Committee.
+An active member of the Tennessee Bar Association, Ms. Blakney currently serves as President of the organization.
+She also served for two years (ending in 2014) as the co-chair of the statewide Public Education Committee, currently co-chairs the TBA’s Public Service Academy, and is actively engaged in the Association’s ABA Resource Committee.
 A past president of the TBA’s Young Lawyers Division (2010-2011), Ms. Blakney has previously been elected as the Fellows Liaison to the TBA Young Lawyers Division Board and she still remains an active participant in the important works of the Board, including service as a volunteer with Wills for Heroes and the Diversity Leadership Initiative, a national award-winning leadership program implemented during her presidency of the Young Lawyers Division.

 In 2015, Ms. Blakney was elected as a Fellow of the Tennessee Bar Foundation, an honor for which membership is by invitation only.
 She has also been elected to the TBA’s House of Delegates and has served on the Environmental Law Executive Committee.
 In 2006, Ms. Blakney was awarded the TBA Young Lawyers Division President’s Award for her two years of service as the inaugural Chair of the Children’s Issues Committee.
 She is a 2005 graduate of the Tennessee Bar Association’s Leadership Law Program.